Pierre leads Belmont against UC Irvine after 28-point game

 Nashville, Tennessee; Thursday, 7:30 p.m.
 EST

-BOTTOM LINE: Belmont hosts UC Irvine after Jonathan Pierre scored 28 points in Belmont’s 93-86 victory over the Richmond Spiders.
+BOTTOM LINE: Belmont hosts UC Irvine after Jonathan Pierre scored 28 points in Belmont’s 93-86 win over the Richmond Spiders.

-The Bruins are 5-1 in home games.
-Belmont is sixth in the MVC with 24.7 defensive rebounds per game led by Pierre averaging 6.2.
+The Bruins have gone 5-1 at home.
+Belmont is fifth in the MVC with 9.1 offensive rebounds per game led by Isaiah Walker averaging 2.3.

-The Anteaters are 3-1 in road games.
-UC Irvine is the Big West leader with 28.1 defensive rebounds per game led by Devin Tillis averaging 6.2.
+The Anteaters are 3-1 on the road.
+UC Irvine averages 16.2 assists per game to lead the Big West, paced by Justin Hohn with 4.0.

 Belmont averages 84.1 points, 23.8 more per game than the 60.3 UC Irvine gives up.
-UC Irvine averages 6.0 made 3-pointers per game this season, 3.8 fewer made shots on average than the 9.8 per game Belmont allows.
+UC Irvine has shot at a 45.4% clip from the field this season, 0.3 percentage points below the 45.7% shooting opponents of Belmont have averaged.

 TOP PERFORMERS: Pierre is averaging 13.6 points, 7.1 rebounds and 3.8 assists for the Bruins.